In recent years Podman has become a very capable (and to some, preferable)

 application doesn’t work for Podman without enabling the Docker compatibility

 layer.
-Instead, Podman provides similar functionality via podman auto-update
+Instead, Podman provides similar functionality via podman auto-update.

 Note: This method relies on Podman’s systemd service generation, users of other init systems unfortunately need a different method to implement auto-updates.

-1 command to create a container from this
+Here’s an example podman create1 command to create a container from this

 website’s image: